RedTurtle/redturtle.video/README.txt

   sites.
 * *Video link* for a remote video resource

-Those types have mandatory image field, for the video screenshot/splashscreen data.

 Also you can insert the *year* of the video and the *duration*.

+A "Look" section will also give you fields for:

+* add an optional image field, for the video screenshot/splashscreen data
+* video display size

 Internal video
 --------------